-- Enabling business to operate in a manner that maintains economic competitiveness without it being achieved at the expense of the environment and public amenity whilst encouraging investment into the town.
+- Enabling business to operate in a manner that maintains economic competitiveness.
+It is important to ensure that this is not being achieved at the expense of the environment and public amenity whilst encouraging investment into the town.

 The planning enforcement process is not only about reacting to complaints about breaches of planning controls and keeping a check on the implementation of larger scale projects.
-Planning enforcement powers when used proactively and imaginatively, in cooperation with other council services and external agencies, can make a significant contribution to wider regeneration and urban quality issues that are key elements of the sustainable development strategy and inward investment goals of the council.
+Planning enforcement powers can be used proactively and imaginatively, in cooperation with other council services and external agencies.
+When used in this way it can make a significant contribution to wider regeneration and urban quality issues that are a part of the sustainable development strategy and goals of the council.

-- Be open and helpful in undertaking the enforcement function by providing advice in plain language, explaining what rules are being contravened and how the problems can be overcome.
+- Be open and helpful by providing advice in plain language, explaining what rules are being contravened and how the problems can be overcome.

-- Minimise the costs of compliance with the town and country planning regulations by ensuring that any action required is proportionate to the risks or harm caused by the breach.
+- Minimise the costs of compliance by ensuring that any action required is proportionate to the risks or harm caused by the breach.

-- Carry out enforcement duties in a fair equitable and consistent manner.
+- Carry out investigation in a fair equitable and consistent manner.

-- Provide access to a complaints service about the way the enforcement service is carried out and to inform those being regulated of their statutory rights to appeal procedures.
+- Provide access to a complaints service about the way the enforcement service is carried out.
+We will inform those being regulated of their statutory rights to appeal procedures.

 Planning enforcement follows three guiding principles.
 These are expediency, proportionality and consistency.

-In deciding whether it is appropriate to take enforcement action the degree of harm that the unauthorised development is causing, or is likely to cause will be carefully considered.
+In deciding whether to take enforcement action the degree of harm that the development is causing, or is likely to cause will be assumed.